Call For Submission

 Any work in progress, whether an ongoing research work, system development or innovation project, can be presented at the Student Project Forum.

-Students can gain many tangible and intangible rewards from participating in this forum:
+You can gain many tangible and intangible rewards from participating in this forum:

 1. Award: Best student project award and a certificate of recognition.